space-physics/NCAR-GLOW/README.md

 ## Matlab / GNU Octave

-The Matlab and Python interfaces work similarly.
-Matlab code is in the [matlab](./matlab) directory, and passes data to / from Glow over stdin / stdout pipes.
+The Matlab interface is in the [matlab](./matlab) directory, and passes data to / from Glow over stdin / stdout pipes.

 * Use built-in energy and altitude bins: [Simple.m](./matlab/Simple.m)
 * user input energy grid: [EnergyGrid.m](./matlab/EnergyGrid.m)